The American Virtual Console manual can be downloaded from Nintendo's server.

 Dated 18th June 1998.
 The first quote comes from the "Son of Retro Rockets" feature, where reviews from previous issues were revisited and how their opinions had changed since then.
 The second quote comes from the Nindex.

 Release date unknown.
-Despite taking time to adapt to the Battle mode's 3D perspective, reviewer Himaru praises the game's new look and style.
+Despite taking a while to adapt to the Battle mode's 3D perspective, reviewer Himaru ultimately praises the game's new look and style.
 Awarded an 81% score.
 Scans from Retro Scans.

 The idea of Bomberman appearing on the N64 was almost too much to bear.
 My memories of the little tyke go way back to the year 1992, when I persuaded a certain Justin Calvert (as he was known back then) to buy a game called Dyna Blaster for his Amiga.
 It was a great buy: the hours we spent blowing the living daylights out of each other don't bear thinking about.
 So when Bomberman 64 came into the office I was expecting great things.
 But no, it wasn't to be.
 By changing an unbeatable formula, Hudson have upset the balance of Bomberman by transporting him into a 3D world.